AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

     -   If `VSwitchId` is specified, the security group specified by `SecurityGroupId` and the vSwitch specified by `VSwitchId` must belong to the same VPC.
     -   The value of `PrivateIpAddress` depends on the value of `VSwitchId` and cannot be specified separately.`` If you specify both `VSwitchId` and `PrivateIpAddress`, the IP address specified by `PrivateIpAddress` must be available in the CIDR block of the specified vSwitch.
 -   **Public bandwidth**:
-    -   As of November 27, 2020, the maximum bandwidth for you to create ECS instances or change the configurations of ECS instances is subject to the throttling policy of your account.
+    -   As of November 27, 2020, the maximum bandwidth available for you to create ECS instances or change the configurations of ECS instances is subject to the throttling policy in your account.
 To increase the maximum bandwidth value, submit a ticket.
-Based on the throttling policy, the total maximum bandwidth of all instances whose billing method for network usage is pay-by-traffic cannot exceed 5 Gbit/s and that of all instances whose billing method for network usage is pay-by-bandwidth cannot exceed 50 Gbit/s in a single region.
+According to the throttling policy, the total maximum bandwidth of all instances whose billing method for network usage is pay-by-traffic cannot exceed 5 Gbit/s and that of all instances whose billing method for network usage is pay-by-bandwidth cannot exceed 50 Gbit/s in a single region.
     -   If you call the `CreateInstance` operation to create an instance, no public IP address is assigned to the instance.
-You can call the [AllocatePublicIpAddress](~~25544~~) operation to assign public IP addresses.
+You can call the [AllocatePublicIpAddress](~~25544~~) operation to allocate public IP addresses manually.
     -   Bandwidth fees are determined based on the settings of `InternetChargeType` and `InternetMaxBandwidthOut`.
     -   The `InternetMaxBandwidthIn` value is irrelevant to billing because inbound data traffic is free of charge.
     -   If `InternetChargeType` is set to PayByBandwidth, `InternetMaxBandwidthOut` specifies the bandwidth value.
     -   If `InternetChargeType` is set to PayByTraffic, `InternetMaxBandwidthOut` specifies the maximum bandwidth value.
 Actual costs are calculated based on the network traffic.
 -   **Security group**:
     -   If no security group is available in the region where you want to create an instance, you must call the [CreateSecurityGroup](~~25553~~) operation to create a security group in that region first.
     -   The maximum number of instances that a security group can contain depends on the security group type.
-For more information, see the "Security group limits" section in [Limits](~~25412~~).
+For more information, see the "Security group limits" section of the [Limits](~~25412~~) topic.
     -   Instances in the same security group can communicate with each other over the internal network.
 By default, instances in different security groups cannot communicate with each other.
 However, you can allow communication between instances by authorizing mutual access between their security groups.
 For more information, see [AuthorizeSecurityGroup](~~25554~~) and [AuthorizeSecurityGroupEgress](~~25560~~).
 -   **Storage**:
     -   The instance is assigned a system disk whose capacity is based on the image you specified.
 The capacity of the system disk must be at least `20 GiB and greater than or equal to the size of the image`.
 For more information about system disk categories, see the description of the `SystemDisk.Category` parameter.
-    -   Only enhanced SSDs \(ESSDs\) \(`cloud_essd`\), standard SSDs \(`cloud_ssd`\), and ultra disks \(`cloud_efficiency`\) can be used as system disks of I/O optimized instances.
+    -   The system disk of an I/O optimized instance can only be an enhanced SSD \(ESSD\) \(`cloud_essd`\), a standard SSD \(`cloud_ssd`\), or an ultra disk \(`cloud_efficiency`\).
     -   The maximum capacity of data disks varies based on their categories.
 For more information, see the description of the `DataDisk.N.Size` parameter.
     -   A maximum of 16 data disks can be attached to each instance.
 The mount points of data disks are allocated by the system in alphabetical order from /dev/xvdb to /dev/xvdz.
 -   **User data**: If the instance type supports user data, you can use the UserData parameter to pass in user data.
 For more information, see [Prepare user data](~~49121~~).
 User data is encoded in Base64.
 We recommend that you do not pass in confidential information such as passwords or private keys in plaintext.
 This is because the system does not encrypt `UserData` values when API requests are transferred.
 If you must pass in confidential information, we recommend that you encrypt and encode the user data in Base64, and then decode and decrypt it in the same way within the instance.